- Community Partners

 - Ask local leaders, e.g., Mayor, County Executive, and Governor, to release a proclamation declaring June 15 as Elder Abuse Awareness Day.

-- Create a poster on elder abuse or use a poster created by the Center of Excellence on Elder Abuse and Neglect, the International Network for the Prevention of Elder Abuse (INPEA), NCALL, or the Office for Victims of Crime to display in your community.
+- Create a poster on elder abuse or use a poster created by International Network for the Prevention of Elder Abuse (INPEA) or NCALL to display in your community.

 - Administration for Community Living